-Article 11 Top-level athletes scheme
+Article 11 Top-Class Athletes scheme

-Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Sport Scheme.
-Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from from the Examination Board and reported to the student career counsellor (SLB).
+Students who have been granted a Top-Class Sport or Talent status are entitled to facilities from the Top-Class Athletes Scheme.
+Facilities regarding the adjustment of tests or test timetables, an adjusted arrangement regarding compulsory attendance, working in groups and an adjusted internship must be sought from the Examination Board and reported to the private mentor.